Table of Contents

 FAQ’s

-A. When the physical RAM is full, the operating system moves less frequently used data (pages) from RAM to the swap space on disk.
-This process is called “paging” or “swapping out.”
-When the data is needed again, it is swapped back into RAM.
-This allows the system to maintain stability without relying solely on physical memory.
+A. When physical RAM becomes full, the operating system moves less frequently used data from RAM to disk storage.
+This process is known as paging.
+When that data is needed again, it is brought back into RAM.
+This mechanism allows the system to manage memory efficiently and remain responsive.

-Q. Is swap space the same as virtual memory?
+Q. Is swp space the same as virtual memory?

-A. Yes, swap space is part of a system’s virtual memory.
-Virtual memory is a memory management technique that extends the available memory beyond physical RAM, allowing the operating system to use swap space when necessary.
-Swap space acts as the storage medium that facilitates this process.
+A. Swp space is a part of virtual memory.
+Virtual memory is a broader concept that allows the operating system to extend usable memory beyond physical RAM.
+Swp space acts as the disk-based area that supports this memory extension.

 Q. How much swap space should I allocate?

-A. The recommended amount of swap space depends on your system’s RAM and workload.
+A. The recommended amount of swp space depends on your system’s RAM and workload.
 Common guidelines include:

 1. For systems with 4GB or less of RAM: 2 times the amount of RAM.